NuriddinovMA/ABCE/README.md

 Second stage is calculating PC from scripts output.

-1) eig_CR.r generates PC1/2/... from full matrix.
+1) eig_CR.r generates PC1/2/... from the full matrix.

 Using (see ExampleCommand.txt to more details):